autowarefoundation/autoware/perception/map_based_prediction/README.md

 ### Tuning lane change detection logic

-Currently we provide two parameters to tune lane change detection:
+Currently we provide three parameters to tune lane change detection:

 - `dist_threshold_to_bound_`: maximum distance from lane boundary allowed for lane changing vehicle
 - `time_threshold_to_bound_`: maximum time allowed for lane change vehicle to reach the boundary